sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

 ---
 layout: distill
 title: The Lottery LLM Hyperthesis
 description: Motivated by reducing the computational and storage costs of LLMs, model compression and KV cache compression have attracted much attentions of researchers.
 However, current methods only focus on guaranteeing the performance of compressed LLMs with the similar perplexity on some common sense knowledge QA tasks and the basic arithmetic reasoning tasks.
 In this blog, we present a brief review of some of the recent progresses of LLM related to retrieval augmented generation, multi-step reasoning, external tools and computational expressivity which significantly improve the performance of LLMs.
 Then, we propose a lottery LLM hypothesis suggesting that for a given LLM and task, there exists a smaller lottery LLM capable of producing the same performance with the original LLM with the assistances of multi-step reasoning and external tools.
-Based on the review of current progresses of LLMs, we discuss and summarize the essential capabilities that the lottery LLM and KV cache compression must possess.
+Based on the review of current progresses of LLMs, we discuss and summarize the essential capabilities that the lottery LLM and KV cache compression must possess but missed in the current methods.